pradananovanr/go-bankmate/README.md

 # BankMate

 A simple API between Customer and Merchant to make payments and deposits.
+For Merchant Name in this database we use dummy data (From Insert DB) named `Tokopaedi`

 ## Requirements